orgua/shepherd_v2_planning/12_concept_shepherd.rst

 Technical details
 -----------------
+- Beaglebone Green with 1 Core for Linux and heavy use of PRU for low-latency code
 - target-voltage 0 to 4.5 V, max 50 mA per Target
+    - 16 bit DAC, LSB results in 76 uV
     - 100 kHz sampling rate, jitter max +- 90 ns, 95% Quantile is 60 ns
     - 18 bit ADC, LSB results in 19.1 uV or 191 nA
+- speed of voltage-drive
+    - DAC has 0.75 V/us slew and 7 to 10 us settling (error < 0.x %)
+    - OpAmp has 5 V/us slew
+    - following Lowpass has corner-frequency of 16 kHz
+    - 10 kHz on-off-patterns should be well in range
 - low noise & high precision design for analog frontend
 - 10 shared GPIOs with system
-    - bidirectional
-    - level translation works from ~ 1.3 to 5 V
+    - bidirectional level translation works from ~ 1.3 to 5 V
+    - line is driven by PUs, always matched to target-voltage (low power usage)
-    - recording: sampling rate asynchronous between ~ 1 to 5 MHz
+    - recording: sampling rate is asynchronous, between ~ 1 to 5 MHz
-    - data throughput untested, but edges look OK for > 1 MBaud
+    - data throughput untested, but edges look fine for > 1 MBaud
     - leakage during operation < 2 uA from target-side
     - gpio can be turned of, < 10 nA leak from target-side
 - data-rates